 Brake Warning

 You know when you're baking and forget to turn off the oven?
-This is kinda like that, but with your brakes.
-Check if your parking brake is off, and if you're not using it and that light's still on, it's time to pull over and ask for assistance straight away.
+It is like that but with your brakes.
+Check if your parking brake is off, and if you're not using it and that light's still on, it's time to pull over and ask for assistance immediately.

 Change Engine’s Oil

 If you see this one, it's like your car sending an SOS about its oil levels.
 When there is a low oil level, this can cause damage to the operation of the engine.
-If you see this light come on, we recommend checking your oil levels.
-Maybe you just need to change the oil.
+We recommend checking your oil levels if you see this light come on.
+Maybe you need to change the oil.
 However, if the light is still on, you should ask for assistance and turn off your car.
-We recommend not using your car until the problem is fixed, and getting an oil change as soon as you can.
+We recommend only using your vehicle once the problem is fixed and getting an oil change as soon as possible.
 Car makers suggest an oil change every six months or around seven thousand miles, and we strongly advise sticking to these suggestions.

 Washer Fluid Low

 This symbol can appear in different forms depending on the model of your car.
-Think of it as a friendly reminder to give your windshield a little extra love.
-It looks like a windshield and basically means your washer fluid needs a top-up.
+Consider it a friendly reminder to give your windshield a little extra love.
+It looks like a windshield, which means your washer fluid needs a top-up.
 Swing by a mechanic when you can.

 Do you remember each symbol?